-LaTeX-math-list
+LaTeX-math-list [User Option]

-[User Option] A list containing user-defined keys and commands to be used in LaTeX Math mode.
+A list containing user-defined keys and commands to be used in LATEX Math mode.
 Each entry should be a list of two to four elements.

 First, the key to be used after LaTeX-math-abbrev-prefix for macro insertion.
+The key can be a character (e.g. '?o') for a single stroke or a string (e.g. '"o a"') for a multi-stroke binding.
 If it is nil, the symbol has no associated keystroke (it is available in the menu, though).